A Lot of Sorrow: Intention

 According to Kjartansson, he uses extended duration in his performance art in an effort to test the limits of human attention, attempting to push individuals into new realms of consciousness and awareness.
 Musicologist Patrick Nickleson argues that Kjartansson's work separates itself from other durational art pieces because he does not seek to embed a sense of asceticism and disciplined monotony through repetition.
 In an article from the Guardian, Kjartansson is said to be more so aiming to find the humor and joy of repetition, fostering a trance-like state through his work.

 According to Matt Berninger, Kjartansson developed an interest in creating a durational piece with Sorrow as the subject because he was intrigued by the depths of sadness that it reverberated.
 In an interview with StereoGum, Berninger said that, Kjartansson “wanted to see what happened if you kept doing it over and over again.
 Would it still be sad halfway through?”
-During the actual performance, repetition’s effect on the mood of the song went through evolutions.
+During the actual performance, repetition's effect on the mood of the song went through evolutions.
 According to the performers and audience members, there were moments of both energy and withdrawal, creating a dynamic performance despite the unimodal setlist.

 Interpretation

 The repetition and extended durational quality has been the subject of critique and analyses by numerous academics in the fields of musicology and contemporary art.
-Musicologist Patrick Nickleson interprets A Lot of Sorrow’s use of repetition as a means of transcending the ephemerality typical of sonorous art, becoming an environment, a so-called “sonic-sculptural space for conviviality”.
-This transcendent, convivial quality of A Lot of Sorrow begs the question to Nickleson of what has the ability to elicit this sculptural tangibility from a sonorous art piece.
+Musicologist Patrick Nickleson interprets A Lot of Sorrow's use of repetition as a means of transcending the ephemerality typical of sonorous art, becoming an environment, a so-called “sonic-sculptural space for conviviality”.
+This transcendent, convivial quality of A Lot of Sorrow raises the question to Nickleson of what has the ability to elicit this sculptural tangibility from a sonorous art piece.
 Is it just repetition?
 If so, how much?
 How often?

 Furthermore, Nickleson sees A Lot of Sorrow as a decoupling process of the 20th-century deleterious perception of repetition from repetition.
 According to Nickleson, A Lot of Sorrow critiques the use of calling something “repetitive” as a pejorative because of its unspecific and unproductive nature.
 A Lot of Sorrow degrades the common syntax of repetition by making the song as a whole the repetitive unit, pushing listeners to ask further questions on what makes a work repetitive.
 Author and Media theorist, Lutz Koepnick argues that Kjartansson's repetitive work is a rejection of linear progress, which begs viewers to reflect on how we conceptualize and what we expect of slowness.